Tape rankings @ Featherweight

-In terms of recent activity, Ryan Walsh has been fighting more than Jazza Dickens.
+In terms of activity leading into the fight, Ryan Walsh had been fighting more than Jazza Dickens.

-Walsh's last 5 fights have come over a period of 4 years and 10 months, meaning he had been fighting on average every 11 months and 19 days.
-In those fights, he fought a total of 55 rounds, meaning that they have lasted 11 rounds on average.
+Dickens' last 5 fights had come over a period of 4 years and 10 months, meaning he had been fighting on average every 11 months and 19 days.
+In those fights, he fought a total of 41 rounds, meaning that they had lasted 8.2 rounds on average.

-Dickens' last 5 fights have come over a period of 3 years 7 months and 5 days, meaning he has been fighting on average every 10 months and 24 days.
-In those fights, he fought a total of 41 rounds, meaning that they have lasted 8.2 rounds on average.
+Walsh's last 5 fights had come over a period of 3 years, 2 months and 29 days, meaning he had been fighting on average every 7 months and 24 days.
+In those fights, he fought a total of 55 rounds, meaning that they had lasted 11 rounds on average.

-The fighters are expected to ringwalk at around 9:00 pm BST at York Hall, London, United Kingdom, which is 4:00 pm EST or 1:00 pm PST on the West Coast of America.
+The fighters were expected to ringwalk at around 9:00 PM GMT at Production Park Studios, Yorkshire, United Kingdom, which was 4:00 PM EST or 1:00 PM PST on the West Coast of America.

 What were the odds on Dickens vs Walsh?